moineaulab/CRISPRStudio/README.md

 cd CRISPRStudio
 ./Install.sh
 ```
-In case this failed, you can try to fix it, raise an issue on the github page or perform a manual installation.
+In case of errors, you can perform a manual installation or raise an issue on the GitHub page.
+See the troubleshooting section for installation tips.

 ## Manual installation
 Download this git repository and install the following dependencies:

 - Local installation of fasta36

-fasta36 can be downloaded at http://faculty.virginia.edu/wrpearson/fasta/CURRENT/ (make sure that the folder with the executable was added in your path)
+fasta36 can be downloaded at http://faculty.virginia.edu/wrpearson/fasta/CURRENT/

-- The following python modules: scikit-bio, pandas, scipy and numpy which can be installed through:
+Help with fasta36 installation can be found here (follow step 1 to 3): https://fasta.bioch.virginia.edu/fasta_www2/fasta_down.shtml

+Make sure you move the fasta36 file under the “CRISPRStudio-master”   “tools” directory

+Finally, download the python modules from your terminal:

 ```
-pip3 install scikit-bio pandas scipy numpy
+pip3 install scipy numpy pandas scikit-bio
 ```

 # Basic command